ykamchi/dev-utils/backend/tools/dev-tool-stocks/README.md

 If no API key is provided, the tool will automatically use mock/demo data for development and testing purposes.
 This allows the tool to work immediately without requiring API key setup.

+## Dependencies

+This tool requires the following Python packages (in addition to the main application dependencies):

+- `requests>=2.31.0` - For making HTTP requests to the Alpha Vantage API

+See `requirements.txt` in this directory for the complete list of tool-specific dependencies.

 ## Architecture

 - **Backend**: Python Flask API with Alpha Vantage integration